ky4ds/ky4ds.github.io/_posts/2021-06-09-design-trapped-dipole.md

     $$C = \frac {1} {(2π18.118MHz)^2.196μH} = 35.235pF$$

-6. **Revise capacitance based on what can be sourced.** We can roll our own inductors from wire wound on pvc couplers, but since I do not want to homebrew my own high-voltage capacitors, there seem to be two affordable options:
+5. **Revise capacitance based on what can be sourced.** We can roll our own inductors from wire wound on pvc couplers, but we will need to purchase fixed-value capacitors.
+Since I do not want to homebrew my own high-voltage capacitors, there seem to be two affordable options:
     * Surplus Soviet transmitting equipment on EBay (my preference).
       These are large "ceramic" doorknob capacitors.
 These can be found by running a search for [K15Y capacitor on ebay][ebay].
 I've had